sunfishcode/basic-text/docs/background.md

 ## Horizontal Tab

-It's tempting to disallow tab in a similar spirit of reducing the set of things that text can do, however lots of text in practice uses and even [depends on tab], so it's not practical to disallow.
+It's tempting to disallow tab in a similar spirit of reducing the set of things that text can do, however has much more mild effects, and lots of text in practice uses and even [depends on tab], so we allow it.

 [depends on tab]: https://www.gnu.org/software/make/manual/html_node/Recipe-Syntax.html